arfc/rollo/docs/source/motivation.rst

 ===================
 Motivation
 ===================
-Previously, nuclear reactor designers individually customized available evolutionary algorithm packages for their reactor design optimization problems.
-However, the evolutionary algorithm setup is highly customizable with an assortment of genetic algorithm designs and operators.
+The evolutionary algorithm setup is highly customizable with an assortment of genetic algorithm designs and operators.
 A reactor designer unfamiliar with evolutionary algorithms will have to go through the cumbersome process of customizing a genetic algorithm for their needs and determine